 The random selection was conducted from all swine herds receiving governmental production subsidies according to records of 31 July 2003.
 The register included a total of 4,006 commercial swine herds.
 Based on this, the sampling plan specified 176 elite breeding and multi-plying herds, 7 sow pools, 280 integrated and piglet producing herds, and 60 fattening herds.
-Samples from elite breeding herds, multiplying herds, nucleus units of the sow pools, and integrated and piglet producing herds were collected at the farm, while samples from fattening herds were collected at five different abattoirs.
-From all herds, samples from ten pigs were to be collected.
+Samples from elite breeding herds, multiplying herds, nucleus units of the sow pools, and integrated and piglet producing herds were collected at the farm, while samples from fattening herds, samples from ten pigs were to be collected.